influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withAllowOverlappingBlocks(allowOverlappingBlocks)
 ```

-AllowOverlappingBlocks enables vertical compaction and vertical query merge in Prometheus.
-This is still experimental in Prometheus so it may change in any upcoming release.
+"AllowOverlappingBlocks enables vertical compaction and vertical query merge in Prometheus.
+This is still experimental in Prometheus so it may change in any upcoming release."

 ### fn spec.withBaseImage